kbaistrocchi/inhabitent/README.md

 - Use jQuery to load different headers (currently the different headers are controlled with CSS)
 - Use a loop and conditional statements to display product_type pages (rather than hard code the text)
 - Category Card icon urls are not dynamically changing with server url changes and therefore don't always display.
 Need to find a fix for this in the future.
+- Figure out how to modify the comments list and form.